frconor-ebook/meditations/_posts/2025-04-01-peter-and-prayer.md

 St. Peter is like a model of the whole of weak humanity.
 We\'re all like Peter when we haven\'t had the daring---or the courage or the manliness or the faith or the hope or a whole pile of other virtues---to stick with Christ.

-It\'s a moment to examine our conscience and see if in the last few weeks, or in the last few months, or in the last few years or in the last few decades, if I have been following Our Lord at a distance---a safe, comfortable distance---where Christ and His moral law and His ideas can\'t make too much of a demand on my comfortable life.
+It\'s a moment to examine our conscience and see if in the last few weeks, or in the last few months, or in the last few years, or in the last few decades, if I have been following Our Lord at a distance---a safe, comfortable distance---where Christ and His moral law and His ideas can\'t make too much of a demand on my comfortable life.

 In areas of poverty, in areas of honesty, in areas of purity and chastity, in areas of industriousness, in areas of order---in all the areas of our life where Our Lord wants to shape our being---maybe we\'ve been following at a distance.
 All of this, because Peter neglected his prayer.

 "When they had kindled a fire in the middle of the courtyard and were seated together, Peter was in their midst" (Luke 22:55).

 So now there\'s a fire in the courtyard.
 Lo and behold, Peter is around the fire.
 He\'s cold on the inside and so he\'s cold on the outside.
-He looks for a sense compensation.
+He looks for sense compensation.

 This is the pathway of all of our great faults.
 We fall away from Christ because we neglect our prayer, we mistake the means, we follow Him at a distance, and then we look for sense compensation---too much music, too many movies, too much food or drink, etc., etc.